Strategic Intelligence

 Sources of Threat Intelligence

 Sources for threat intelligence are almost as varied as the cybersecurity landscape itself.
-There are, however, several common sources for CTI.
+The more common sources for CTI include:

 - Internal data: information an organization gathers from its own data, network logs, incident responses, etc.

-- Open-source intelligence (OSINT): information from resources that are considered public domain.
+- Open-source intelligence (OSINT): information from resources considered public domain.

 - Closed-source services: information not available to the general public.